How to Become an Architect

-Currently, 35 states require that architects hold a degree in architecture from one of the 122 schools of architecture accredited by the National Architectural Accrediting Board (NAAB).
+About two-thirds of states require that architects hold a degree in architecture from one of more than 120 schools of architecture accredited by the National Architectural Accrediting Board (NAAB).
 State licensing requirements can be found at the National Council of Architectural Registration Boards (NCARB).

 All state architectural registration boards require architecture graduates to complete a lengthy paid internship—generally lasting 3 years—before they may sit for the Architect Registration Examination.
 Most new graduates complete their training period by working at architectural firms through the Architectural Experience Program (AXP), a program run by NCARB that guides students through the internship process.
 Some states allow a portion of the training to occur in the offices of employers in related careers, such as engineers and general contractors.
 Architecture students who complete internships while still in school can count some of that time toward the 3-year training period.

 Interns in architectural firms may help design part of a project.
 They may help prepare architectural documents and drawings, build models, and prepare construction drawings on CADD.
 Interns may also research building codes and write specifications for building materials, installation criteria, the quality of finishes, and other related details.
 Licensed architects take the documents that interns produce, make edits to them, finalize plans, and then sign and seal the documents.